Doringus/NetworkAlbum/README.md

 - Multithreaded server
 - All image manipulations on client: renaming, moving in folders
 - Sending changes on server
+- Settings page

 In progress
 ==========
 - Saving images after synchronizing in different folder (if option is on)
-- Settings page
 - Help page
 - Easter egg
 - Some ui/ux features

 Bugs
 ====
-- Random crashes when it is creating session (because of incorrect usage of iterators).
-Will be fixed in next commit
+- Random crashes when it is creating session (because of incorrect usage of iterators). - Fixed

 Screenshots
 ===========